-The design and construction of aircraft carriers (CV) are regulated by advances in the research area "Shipboard aircraft operation".
+The design and construction of aircraft carriers are regulated by advances in the research area "Shipboard aircraft operation".
 This area of research will not be immediately available but will be discovered in time.
-You will not be able to convert ships into CVLs (light aircraft carriers) until you reach level 3 (Flight deck).
+When you reach level 3 (Flight deck) you will be able to convert existing ships into CVLs (light aircraft carriers).

 Additional research in this category will allow you to design CVLs from scratch, then convert existing ships into full size CVs.
 Finally you will be able to design and build CVs from scratch.
 The AI nations must go through the same process.